 - Tackling Sexual and Domestic Violence

-For more details on the project funded under the 2017-2022 programme and their outcomes, please see our Grants Summaries
+For more details on the project funded under the 2017-2022 programme and their outcomes, please see Grants Summaries

 London Councils recognises that by working in partnership, organisations can share ideas and best practice, widen the reach of service delivery and gain access to different funding sources.London Councils encourages partnership working as it helps us to ensure services funded by our grants programme are truly delivered pan-London.
 Most of our funded projects are delivered via voluntary organisations working together in partnership, where London Councils funds a lead partner which manages the partnership, handles reporting, and is responsible for distributing funds among the delivery partners.
 Read more about our approach to funding proposals by a partnership of organisations.

 London Councils and ESF

 The European Social Fund (ESF) was set up to improve employment opportunities in the European Union and so help raise standards of living.
 London Councils was a part of the London ESF programme from 2007, which was under the strategic direction of the Mayor and administered by the GLA’s European Programmes Management Unit (EPMU).